 This mouse recalled a memory that had never happened.
 With false memories feeling real, this gets us to a place of better understanding how we’ll be able to buy feelings in 25-30 years.

-There is a mood market emerging, and we’re going to need to design for it.
 Coca-Cola has already filed a patent related to mood advertising.
 Imagine a world where your car senses that you are tired and remaining alert for you.
 A refrigerator that knows when you are hungry.
 Read about our key emotions and how people are showing interest in buying them.